 I was appreciative of these scenes from the train window, in Laval, Mayenne, west of Le Mans.

-This introduction to the region known as La Maine was fleeting, and was accomplished as I move from one seat to another, twice, to accommodate people whose seats bore the number where I was sitting.
+This introduction to the region known as La Maine was fleeting, and was accomplished as I moved from one seat to another, twice, to accommodate people whose seats bore the number where I was sitting.
 The third time, I did the same, for a gentleman who not only had a ticket with the seat number of that wherein I sat, but who had two hours to finish preparing for a scholarly talk at a yeshiva in Paris.

 So, I found myself in standage, with twelve other people: A married couple with two small boys, a married couple with no children, an Italian tourist who had also been rousted from his seat, a social worker, a couple of college students and a high school girl who was thoroughly disgusted at having to share standing room with any of us.
 The school girl left our standage at Le Mans.
 The rest of us shifted around, shared the fold-out seats, two to a seat, and all were kindred spirits, in a stifling hot area, in between cars.
 The mother of the two boys was surprised at two foreigners standing with the rest, for two hours, twenty minutes.
 To me, though, it was a First-World problem.